Great steak recipes will come from finding the perfect cut of meat and then learning how to properly cook this meat.

 Never ever use canola oil!
 I think I tried this recipe for cooking the perfect steak a few years ago and if I were you I'd give it a try.

 I'm not a fan of using too much salt and would probably use quite a bit less - but that's just me!
 I would also try using culinary herbs or spices to cut down on some of the salt.

 I would use fresh meat over frozen meat whenever possible to get the best texture.

 And using grass fed meats over factory farmed will give you the best nutrition.

-I like that he didn't over salt his steak which can remove moisture from your meat.
+Also, don't over salt your steak which can remove moisture from your meat.

 Be very cautious about using Teflon based frying pans.
 Teflon contains harmful chemicals which can off-gas during the cooking process - especially when using high heat.